Among Giants and “Bucket List” Hikers in a Dryer Rainforest

 show more

-Our trip covered park in loop north and south with short trips up Hoh River and along the coast.
+Our trip covered park in loop north and south, with short trips up Hoh River and along the coast.
 First leg went north on Skyline and North Fork Quinault River trails over Low Divide to Elwha River past Glines Canyon Elwha Dam (breached in 2014 to restore salmon runs).
-After rest and resupply at a small resort near Elwha River, we were shuttled to a trailhead for our return south via Grey Wolf, Dosewallips, West Fork Dosewallips, and Quinault rivers through heavily visited Enchanted Valley to complete the 143-mile loop.
-After lodging at historic, cramped, elegant, and overpriced Lake Quinault Lodge (built in 1926), we did out-and-back trips on Hoh River towards Mount Olympus and on Coast Trail for a total 200 miles.
+After rest and resupply at a small resort near Elwha River, we were shuttled to a trailhead for our return south via Gray Wolf, Dosewallips, West Fork Dosewallips, and Quinault rivers, through heavily-visited Enchanted Valley, to complete the 143-mile loop.
+After lodging at historic, cramped, elegant yet overpriced Lake Quinault Lodge (built in 1926), we did out-and-back trips on Hoh River toward Mount Olympus and on Coast Trail for a total of 200 miles.

-After some historic background on the area, we describe our wilderness trip in 4 sections.
-We did not describe layover days outside wilderness although our final section with observations and recommendations discusses lodging at resupply stops.
+After some historic background on the area, we share our wilderness trip in four sections.
+We do not describe layover days outside wilderness, although our final section with observations and recommendations discusses lodging at resupply stops.

 Olympic History and Features

-Indigenous peoples have used Olympic Peninsula date 14,000 years.
-Eight tribal nations remaining are Hoh, Lower Elwha Klallam, Makah, Quileute, Quinault, Jamestown S’Klallam, Port Gamble S’Klallam, and Skokomish.Explorers from Spain and England in late 1700s were impressed by heavily forested coasts on the peninsula, seeing giant coniferous trees as good for ship masts.
-American explorers Lewis and Clark got to the mouth of Columbia River in 1806 and wrote about “great quantities of excellent timber” from immense fir 25 to 40 feet in circumference and 220 feet high.
+Indigenous peoples have used Olympic Peninsula dating back 14,000 years.
+Eight tribal nations remaining are Hoh, Lower Elwha Klallam, Makah, Quileute, Quinault, Jamestown S’Klallam, Port Gamble S’Klallam, and Skokomish.Explorers from Spain and England in late 1700s were impressed by heavily-forested coasts on peninsula, with giant coniferous trees offering great potential for ship masts.
+American explorers Lewis and Clark reached mouth of Columbia River in 1806 and wrote about “great quantities of excellent timber” from immense fir 25 to 40 feet in circumference and 220 feet high.

-By 1827 logging was well established; in 1897, overcutting concerns led to the Olympic Forest Reserve covering two-thirds of the Olympic Peninsula.
-It became Olympic National Forest in 1907; two years later lands around Mount Olympus were designated Mount Olympus National Monument managed by the Forest Service.
-It became Olympic National Park in 1938, transferred to Park Service.
+By 1827 logging was well-established; in 1897, overcutting concerns led to Olympic Forest Reserve covering two-thirds of the Olympic Peninsula.
+It became Olympic National Forest in 1907; two years later, lands around Mount Olympus were designated Mount Olympus National Monument managed by the Forest Service.
+These lands became Olympic National Park in 1938, transferred to Park Service.
 Most of it was designated wilderness in 1988.
-Today most of the Olympic Peninsula is public or tribal land, much undeveloped except for logging.
+Today much of the Olympic Peninsula is public or tribal land, much undeveloped except for logging.

 We headed down Elips Creek and soon regretted it (later learned that Park Service may close this unmaintained trail).
 After brushy basin through tasty huckleberries, trail descended into forest; we clambered over giant logs or around on steep slopes.
 I was insulted by new Elips Creek sign at river junction.
 Two miles up and down around roaring side creek crossings on high bridges, we camped in a small flat just below Trapper Shelter.

 Late that night we heard a female voice.
-The “mission” hiker who passed us below Three Lakes had hiked the 26-mile Skyline route then did 4 miles from Low Divide in the dark!
+“Mission” hiker who passed us below Three Lakes had hiked the 26-mile Skyline route and then done four miles from Low Divide in the dark!
 She was worried about mice in the shelter and thought there must be several campsites since we both had reservations.
-(Not so).
+(Not so.)
 She declined our offer to share tiny campsite and, with no other space, set up her small tent inside the muddy shelter.
-She left early; still 8 miles to meet husband at noon.
+She left early; still eight miles to meet husband at noon.

-We met many hikers but camped alone at rarely used Low Divide campsite in spruce and Alaska yellow cedar (giant treefall had split the camp, requiring roundabout trek to the outhouse); the guard station was shuttered.
+We met many hikers but camped alone at rarely-used Low Divide campsite in spruce and Alaska yellow cedar (giant treefall had split the camp, requiring roundabout trek to outhouse); guard station was shuttered.
 Abundant huckleberries graced dessert.
-Next morning, we passed lovely Margaret and Mary Lakes.
-After brushy descent, two river crossings and one uncut flat, hike followed fairly open gentle trail through cathedrals of Douglas fir, western red cedar, and western hemlock 500+ years old.
+Next morning, we passed lovely Margaret and Mary lakes.
+After brushy descent, two river crossings, and one uncut flat, hike followed fairly open gentle trail through cathedrals of Douglas fir, western red cedar, and western hemlock 500+ years old.
 We met hikers of all ages trekking up Elwha.

-One morning along the Elwha I spotted what looked like 2 large brown fish.
+One morning along the Elwha I spotted what looked like two large brown fish.
 With tails.
 River otters!
 They flew up the river underwater using tails like fins.
 One returned, swimming on his back, and looked at me.
 He seemed curious and friendly.
-When David and the camera came, the otters had crawled onto the bank in the shadows.
+By the time David and the camera came, the otters had crawled onto the bank in the shadows.

 Our trail finally left the river, ascended along ridges, and descended on road to Whiskey Bend Trailhead.
-No vehicles here; in November 2015 the Elwha flooded and destroyed the road below, ending vehicle access to this trailhead, Elwha Dam and Olympic Hot Springs on the far side.
+No vehicles here; in November 2015 the Elwha flooded and destroyed the road below, ending vehicle access to this trailhead, Elwha Dam, and Olympic Hot Springs on the far side.
 A Park Service temporary repair was washed out again in 2017.
-Visitors hike or cycle the roads.
+Now visitors hike or cycle the roads.

-We met an old Park Service pickup truck heading to the trailhead to drop off volunteers for trail work.
-David talked to the driver and learned the truck had been at (now closed) Elwha Guard Station above the breach.
-Park Service uses it for work trips on the now closed roads.
+We met an old Park Service pickup truck heading to the trailhead to drop off volunteers.
+David talked to the driver and learned the truck had been at defunct Elwha Guard Station before road washout.
+Park Service uses it for work trips on the now-closed roads.

-After camp at closed Altair Campground (damaged by floods) we took a connector trail to West Elwha Trailhead in midst of private cabins and rarely used; and followed right-of-way trail along private road marked by unfriendly no trespassing signs.
-Another mile of public road brought us to our two-night rest stop: Elwha Bed and Bath, (then for sale but kindly host rented us a beautiful cabin) with views of Hurricane Ridge high peaks.
+After camp at closed Altair Campground (damaged by floods), we took a connector trail to West Elwha Trailhead in midst of private cabins and rarely used; we followed right-of-way trail along private road marked by unfriendly “no trespassing” signs.
+Another mile of public road brought us to our two-night rest stop: Elwha Bed and Bath (then for sale, but kind host still rented us a beautiful cabin), with views of Hurricane Ridge high peaks.

 We enjoyed our ride and chat with Karen Lehman, our shuttle driver who also helped us find a shuttle for Quinault area.
-Karen grew up in Forks, and had worked in logging, on trail crews, and for the county; in her “retirement” she now shuttled anglers and hikers throughout the park.
-She dropped us at Slab Trailhead, packed with vehicles.We soon realized most were not on our route along Grey Wolf River but went other way to Deer Ridge for a Labor Day weekend high country tour via Grand Lake and Cameron Basin then back on Dosewallips and Grey Wolf; we met some on their return.
+Karen grew up in Forks and had worked in logging, on trail crews, and for the county; in her “retirement,” she now shuttles anglers and hikers throughout the park.
+She dropped us at Slab Trailhead, packed with vehicles.We soon realized most were not on our route along Gray Wolf River but went other way to Deer Ridge for a Labor Day weekend high-country tour via Grand Lake and Cameron Basin, then back on Dosewallips and Gray Wolf; we met some on their return.

-On Day 11 (2nd on this leg) we got first rain on steep day hike to Cedar Lake from a base camp at Falls Camp.
+On Day 11 (2nd day of this leg), we got first rain on steep day hike to Cedar Lake from a base camp at Falls Camp.
 We donned raingear and continued up steep route.
 The lake was beautiful, but I did not linger in spitting rain.
-We passed two falls on Cedar Creek; GPS also showed falls we did not seeon Grey Wolf near camp.
+We passed two falls on Cedar Creek; GPS also showed “the falls” we did not see on Gray Wolf River near camp, apparently obscured from trail view by brush.

 We met a cheery young woman on the long switchbacks to Dosewallips.
 She said she did the high country but saw very little in the rain and the fog; Cameron Pass was “straight down.”
 I felt better about hiking mellow river trails.
 We had a beautiful big camp to ourselves on Deception Creek above Dosewallips with ample huckleberries.

-After junction with Northwest Trail, we crossed main river on big bridge, contoured to a high bridge across West Fork Dosewallips and followed trail climbing along West Fork.
+After junction with Northwest Trail, we crossed main river on big bridge, contoured to a high bridge across West Fork Dosewallips, and followed trail climbing along West Fork.
 We met backpackers hiking from Quinault to Dosewallips, another popular trek.
-We arrived early at Diamond Meadows, our reserved campsite, and considered pushing on to the next camp—glad we did not.
+We arrived early at Diamond Meadows, our reserved campsite, and considered pushing on—glad we did not.
 A Park Service wilderness ranger arrived, focused on checking our reservations.
-David had not printed out our itinerary, so Ranger Parker radioed into headquarters to check us out; we had an awkward wait before the office called back to confirm our trip.
+David had not printed our itinerary, so Ranger Parker radioed into headquarters to check us out; we had an awkward wait before the office called back to confirm our trip.

-I left camp before David the next morning and soon encountered the worst crossing of the trip; a log jam had broken up the bridge forcing a shimmy around large logs mid-river.
-I crept back to shore, hiked upstream, donned sandals and forded the creek.
+I left camp before David the next morning and soon encountered the worst crossing of the trip; a log jam had broken up the bridge, forcing a shimmy around large logs mid-river.
+I crept back to shore, hiked upstream, put on sandals, and forded the creek.
 David found a better log to cross.
-I was appalled that the ranger did not mention the crossing but apparently was more focused on visitor compliance than safety.
-Glad we forewent cold shady Honeymoon Meadows camp; perhaps named for wet meadow on other side of the river.
+I was appalled that the ranger did not mention the crossing—apparently more focused on visitor compliance than safety.
+Glad we forewent cold shady Honeymoon Meadows camp, perhaps named for wet meadow on other side of river.

-We hiked through a wide basin and alluring turnoff to La Crosse Pass which we may have hiked from Duckabush River in the 1970s.
-Just before Anderson Pass, we passed Camp Siberia full of campers.
-The pass was nondescript, but we dropped packs to clamber up steep washed out trail to “Anderson Glacier” mostly melted from climate change, renamed Anderson Moraine.
+We hiked through wide basin and alluring turnoff to La Crosse Pass, which we may have hiked from Duckabush River in the 1970s.
+Just before Anderson Pass, we passed Camp Siberia, full of campers.
+The pass was nondescript, but we dropped packs to clamber up steep washed-out trail to “Anderson Glacier,” mostly melted from climate change, renamed Anderson Moraine.
 A group of hikers from Camp Siberia followed us.
-At top was mud puddle tarn but a crawl up steep route beyond rewarded with view of a turquoise lake, newly exposed glacial basin void of vegetation and snowfield remnants of glacier.
+At top was mud puddle tarn, but a crawl up steep route beyond rewarded with view of turquoise lake, newly-exposed glacial basin void of vegetation and snowfield remnants of glacier.

 Dropping down long trail we saw a waterfall from Anderson Moraine “lake” forming the Quinault headwaters.
-We met a couple not typical for backpackers: she wore a hijab and long black dress, he was anxious to know how far to Camp Siberia (less than 2 miles).
+We met a couple not typical for backpackers: she wore a hijab and long black dress, and he was anxious to know how far to Camp Siberia (less than 2 miles).
 Next a troop of women on day trip to Anderson and more backpackers headed for Camp Siberia.
-Our goal was Enchanted Valley, named for mossy covered alder and maple forests on the river (mosses thrive on hardwoods during relatively mild wet leaf-off season).
+Our goal was Enchanted Valley, named for moss-covered alder and maple forests on river (mosses thrive on hardwoods during mild, wet leaf-off season).
 This alluring name drew many campers, but the area was large; we found a quiet nook in an alder grove.

 We stopped mid-morning off trail to make breakfast and missed many hikers coming in.
-Except for one man planning to camp in the high country, most were headed for Enchanted.
-We played tag team with a couple who had come from Camp Siberia and were hiking out that night—about 20 miles.
+Aside from one man planning to camp in the high country, most were headed for Enchanted.
+We played tag-team with a couple who had come from Camp Siberia and were hiking out that night—about 20 miles.
 She was limping.
 David thought they might be among people doing a loop route on Graves Creek and ridges to Skokomish River trail and high basins above Quinault.

-Ranger Parker (at Diamond Meadows) had warned us that our “reserved” campsite Pony Bridge had only 4 slots but offered no alternative; apparently Park Service overbooks.
+Ranger Parker (at Diamond Meadows) had warned us that our “reserved” campsite Pony Bridge had only four slots but offered no alternative; apparently Park Service overbooks.
 So we stopped at a nice unofficial site with huge hemlock just off the river near Fire Creek.
-Next morning we met a father and young son we had chatted with above Enchanted; they also camped on river short of Pony.
+Next morning, we met a father and young son we had chatted with above Enchanted; they had also camped on river short of Pony.
 Sure enough, several tents at official site.
-A steep climb, then old logging road down to Graves Creek Trailhead, meeting two day hikers and six backpackers.
-Our vehicle was parked in an obvious spot (dropped off at 9, we learned) among 37 other vehicles.
+A steep climb, then old logging road down to Graves Creek Trailhead, where we met two day-hikers and six backpackers.
+Our vehicle was parked in an obvious spot (dropped off at 9, we learned) among 37 others.
 As we packed up, I saw 19 people starting out; we met another 15 vehicles coming up the road.
 A popular place.

-It was foggy driving along the coast and pavement wet from last night’s rain, but sun showed through clouds on the Hoh River.
+It was foggy driving along the coast, pavement wet from last night’s rain, but sun showed through clouds on the Hoh River.
 I was intimidated by the line of cars at the park entrance station, but it moved fast.
-The campground and parking lot was a zoo of crawling cars and milling people.
-We parked half a mile from the trailhead and loaded up packs for a four-day out-and-back.The first two miles were neck-and-neck, mostly with day hikers moving slowly enough that we passed some.
-Trail was highly compacted by overuse.
-We met backpackers and tag teamed with two young women talking nonstop; their destination Lewis Meadows beyond our camp.
+Campground and parking lot were zoo of crawling cars and milling people.
+We parked half a mile from trailhead and loaded up packs for a four-day out-and-back.First two miles were neck-and-neck, mostly with day-hikers, some moving slowly enough to pass.
+Trail was heavily compacted from overuse.
+We met backpackers and tag-teamed with two young women talking nonstop; their destination Lewis Meadows was beyond our camp.
 Three miles in, we lost the hordes and began to enjoy the forest.
 Then David snagged his foot on a root.

-He was carrying a Park Service required bear cannister a little too high in his pack and tripping while headed downhill propelled him and top-heavy pack headfirst off the trail; somehow his glasses frames hit something resulting in a big black eye.
+He was carrying a Park Service-required bear canister a little too high in his pack and tripped while headed downhill.
+This propelled him and top-heavy pack headfirst off the trail; his glasses frames hit something, resulting in a big black eye.

-David slept longer than I wanted to, was a bit dazed and his purple eye was scary, but said he wasn’t hurt enough to hike out.
-I got up, went to my pack and a mouse shot out!
+David slept longer than I wanted to—he was a bit dazed and his purple eye was scary—but said he wasn’t hurt enough to hike out.
+I got up, went to my pack, and a mouse shot out!
 The lower pouch was full of sphagnum moss; the mouse had been busily building a nest all night!
 Overused Park Service campsites often attract mice or other unwanted critters.
 We got a late start.

 We met several groups coming out; one woman mentioned a “sketchy ladder.”
 I thought she was referring to a route up Mount Olympus after Glacier Meadows.

-Hoh River had turned grey from glacial till; at a high bridge over the river, we saw the cause: grey Glacier Creek from Mount Olympus joined the river just below the bridge.
+Hoh River had turned gray from glacial till; at a high bridge over the river, we saw the cause: gray Glacier Creek from Mount Olympus joined the river just below the bridge.
 We switch-backed up to roaring Martin Creek and a nice campsite in the trees on a tributary.
-Like other earlier sites it was marked with tent sign from trail but was not on recreation.gov site.
+Like many earlier sites, it was marked with tent sign from trail but was not on recreation.gov site.
 We had been told about it by hikers who found no easy water access at Elk Lake—our “reserved” camp.
-We planned to cook breakfast then day hike to Glacier Meadows and back.
+We planned to cook breakfast and day-hike to Glacier Meadows and back.

-David, who had stuck close behind me all day, still a bit dazed, said he was too shaky to do the ladder and besides we were out of time to get back before dark.
+David had stuck close behind me all day; still a bit dazed, he said he was too shaky to do the ladder, and besides, we were out of time to get back before dark.
 I was happy to turn around.
 We had seen Mount Olympus; I wanted off the skittery route.

-I finally engineered an early start (before 8 a.m.) the next morning and we had the beautiful temple of Hoh Rain Forest and riverbank all to ourselves for about a couple hours before meeting the crowds.
+I finally engineered an early start (before 8 a.m.) the next morning, and we had the beautiful temple of Hoh Rain Forest and riverbank all to ourselves for a couple hours before meeting the crowds.
 We had been too distracted by other hikers to appreciate this beautiful area on the way in.
-Before we reached the visitor center, we had met 60 day hikers and eight backpackers.
+Before we reached the visitor center, we had met 60 day-hikers and eight backpackers.

 Our Park Service trail buddy was behind the front counter but too busy with Junior Ranger program to chat.
 We left for parking lot to change clothes and repack for last section of trip.

-Coastal Finale: Ropes & Ladders, High Tides and Rain
+Coastal Finale: Ropes and Ladders, High Tides and Rain

 Next day we left early to avoid midday high tides at Taylor, Scott, and Strawberry “pinch points.”
-The trail followed beaches to cliffs where it climbed to Sitka spruce uplands with knotted ropes or ladders on steep parts.
-I quickly adapted and did better on ropes than I had thought I would.
+Trail followed beaches to cliffs where it climbed to Sitka spruce uplands with knotted ropes or ladders on steep parts.
+I quickly adapted and did better on ropes than I had thought.

-We met people who had made it around high tides from south (last chance for about a week unless crossing late at night, or else Park Service was not quite accurate with their tide advice).
+We met people who had made it around high tides from south (last chance for about a week unless crossing late at night, or else regional tide chart was not quite accurate).
 Some were thru-hikers from Northwest Trail (which finishes on the coast) and Pacific Crest Trail (PCT) thru-hikers who had come from Mexico but were stopped 18 miles from the end.
 Pacific Crest Association had closed the trail due to fires in Canada.
 They snagged a ride from someone’s uncle and were finishing their miles on the coast!
 They built a “PCT marker” of driftwood and stone at Toleak Point.

-Toleak offered lovely nooks in the trees; only one occupied.
-But David wanted to avoid the compacted soils and camp on the beach, so we hiked around the point and to the end of the beach, then chose a site beside a huge driftwood log, set up tent and hung up packs, then hiked another 5-miles roundtrip climbing and descending ropes and skipping rocks across Falls and Goodman Creeks.
+Toleak offered lovely nooks in the trees, only one occupied.
+But David wanted to avoid the compacted soils and camp on the beach, so we hiked around the point and to the end of the beach, then chose a site beside a huge driftwood log, set up tent, and hung up packs.
+We then hiked another five miles roundtrip climbing and descending ropes and skipping rocks across Falls and Goodman creeks.
 We had been warned creeks would be higher with high tide.
 They were!
-Enroute back we put on sandals to cross thigh deep water.
+En route back we put on sandals to cross thigh-deep water.
 After the second crossing I started up the shore to a log to put on my boots—slipped in slick mud and fell into Falls Creek!

 Many people were camped at Toleak.
-The trail up to Jackson Creek water source was marked with funky bleach bottles.
+The trail up to Jackson Creek water source was marked with funky bleach containers.
 While David pumped water, I talked with one guy waiting on his gravity filter.
-He and friends did the same day hike as us, returning at high tide.
+He and friends did the same day-hike as us, returning at high tide.
 On Falls Creek a large black animal growled at them.
 Fearing a bear, they backed off.
-Then they realized it was a seal—drifting in from the high tide—barking!
+Then they realized it was a seal barking—it had drifted in with the high tide!

 Beautiful ocean sunset but rain on the tent later that night.
-As we packed up camp it started raining again.
-It cleared by the time we hiked out.
-Even though our timing was pretty good, “low tide” was in high cycle and had to clamber over Scott Point with ropes.
+As we packed up camp it started raining again, clearing by the time we hiked out.
+Even though our tide-timing was carefully planned, “low tide” was in periodic high cycle, and we had leave beach at Scott Point to clamber up and over with ropes.
 On the last rappel above Third Beach, my foot slipped in the mud, and I was dangling on the rope.
 After that I crept over to a dilapidated wood and wire ladder and slowly descended around missing slats, annoying a young woman at the bottom, anxious to start her climb.

-The Coast Trail is notorious for treacherous mud, so it was only fitting to experience it since we had so much nice weather in a place which can be much wetter.
+Coast Trail is notorious for treacherous mud, so it was only fitting to experience it—especially since we had so much nice weather in a place that can be much wetter.
 We left the hordes at Third Beach for an uneventful hike through woods to the trailhead; our vehicle had a strategic spot right by the trail.
 Karen had left it earlier that morning.

 At end of trip, we stayed at a resort cabin a few miles out of Forks; for our last night on Olympic Peninsula, we bought groceries in town and feasted on steak, baked potatoes, salad, and blueberry pie—to celebrate our first visit 45 years ago.
 On a partly sunny evening with no rain in sight, we could have made dinner outside!